Industrial Powder Diffraction and PDF Mail-In Program:

 The Industrial Science Group (ISG) at the CLS offers an option for mail-in data collection with a fast turn around time and no need to have a proposal go through the peer review process.
 Samples can be loaded either by the customer or by CLS staff.
 As this is a paid service industrial clients have no obligation to publish the results.
 Many academic users also find this service useful due to its fast turn around time and avoidance of a proposal.
-A 50% discount is offered for academic clients who have an intent to publish.
 Data is usually collected within a few days to a few weeks of receiving the samples, except during periods of extended maintenance.
 Data is only collected in standard configurations at set energies for either high resolution powder diffraction or pair distribution function measurements.
-The form for standard measurements can be downloaded here.
+Please contact Joel Reid at Joel.Reid@lightsource.ca for pricing.
 We are also happy to do more complex experiments or analyze the data for you.
-If interested please contact the ISG to discuss pricing.
 See the ISG website for more details.